- UPSC Maths Syllabus

 Analytic function, Cauchy-Riemann equations, Cauchy’s theorem, Cauchy’s integral formula, power series, representation of an analytic function, Taylor’s series; Singularities; Laurent’s series; Cauchy’s residue theorem; Contour integration.

 Linear programming problems, basic solution, basic feasible solution and optimal solution; Graphical method and simplex method of solutions; Duality.
 Transportation and assignment problems.

-Numerical methods: Solution of algebraic and transcendental equations of one variable by bisection, Regula-Falsi and Newton-Raphson methods; solution of system of linear equations by Gaussian elimination and Gauss-Jordan (direct), Gauss-Seidel (iterative) methods.
-Newton’s (forward and backward) interpolation, Lagrange’s interpolation.
-Numerical integration: Trapezoidal rule, Simpson’s rules, Gaussian quadrature formula.
-Numerical solution of ordinary differential equations: Euler and Runga Kutta-methods.
+Numerical methods: Solution of algebraic and transcendental equations of one variable by bisection, Regula- Falsi and Newton-Raphson methods, solution of a system of linear equations by Gaussian elimination and Gauss-Jordan (direct), Gauss-Seidel (iterative) methods.
+Newton’s (forward and backwards) and interpolation, Lagrange’s interpolation.
+Numerical integration: Trapezoidal rule, Simpson’s rule, Gaussian quadrature formula.
+Numerical solution of ordinary differential equations: Euler and Runga Kutta methods.

 (7) Mechanics and Fluid Dynamics:

 Generalized coordinates; D ’Alembert’s principle and Lagrange’s equations; Hamilton equations; Moment of inertia; Motion of rigid bodies in two dimensions.
 Equation of continuity; Euler’s equation of motion for inviscid flow; Stream-lines, the path of a particle; Potential flow; Two-dimensional and axisymmetric motion; Sources and sinks, vortex motion; Navier-Stokes equation for a viscous fluid.